Saint Lucia Records 6 New COVID-19 Cases – St. Lucia Times News

 – Advertisement –

-Confirmation was also received of the recovery of 4 individuals diagnosed with COVID-19.
-This brings the number of active cases in country to date to 38.
-Currently, there are 3 positive cases of COVID-19 admitted at the Respiratory Hospital and one of them is severely ill.
+Confirmation was also received of the recovery of 12 individuals diagnosed with COVID-19.

 – Advertisement –